 According to Alex Blumenshine, Director of Patient Financial Services at Morris Hospital & Healthcare Centers, a good place to start is knowing your health insurance premium, deductible, co-insurance and out-of-pocket maximum specific to your health plan, as well as whether a provider you plan to use is in or out of your plan’s network.
-All of these actors will determine your level of coverage and how much you will end up contributing toward a particular appointment or procedure.
+All of these factors will determine your level of coverage and how much you will end up contributing toward a particular appointment or procedure.

 “When a patient gets a bill for several hundred dollars for lab work, they’re usually in shock because they thought their insurance would cover it,” explains Blumenshine.
 “In reality, they likely have a higher deductible that has to be satisfied before insurance starts covering costs.”

 It’s also important to understand that not all insurance plans are created equal.
 Usually, insurance plans that offer a lower premium (monthly cost) provide less coverage and the insured ends up paying more for the cost of their care.
 In comparison, plans with higher premiums may cost more per month but provide more coverage on certain types of care and procedures.